slaarti/ansible-role-certbot/README.md

 authentication servers and credentials.
 It is assumed that you've already installed `certbot` somewhere else and used `certbot register` to create your account and create the files whose information goes into this variable.
+Because this includes private key information, you should use Ansible Vault to secure any file you put this variable in.
 Each account in this list has the following elements, each of which is required:

 *   `server`: The URL of the certbot server you want to register against to get your certificates.
 You will need to specify either the Let's